top of page

 Photo: ochs und junior SA

-2015 A watch sponsors a watch
+2015 A watch supports a watch

 A portion of the proceeds from each MIH watch sold was earmarked for the International Watch Museum (MIH) in La Chaux-de-Fonds.
 This was to support special projects that benefited both watch buyers and museum visitors.